Romania's Ponta closes in on presidency

 Iohannis has portrayed his opponent as a puppet of the Social Democrat party, heir to the former Communist rulers.

-“While he is a young politician, Mr. Ponta is the exponent of a very old system and is maneuvered from the shadows,” said Iohannis.
+“While he is a young politician, Mr. Ponta is the exponent of a very old system and is manoeuvred from the shadows,” said Iohannis.
+(Writing by Matthias Williams; Editing by Crispian Balmer)